armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 {{< include "aurora-borealis/agent-argo-install.md" >}}

-Note the account name that you assign to the deployment target.
-This account is used to reference the target when deploying your app.

 ## Next steps

 Now that Borealis is configured for your deployment target, you can either try out deploying a sample app or invite more users.